What’s a Lifetime Mortgage?

 We hope we’ve helped you understand lifetime mortgages in more detail.

-Lifetime mortgages have evolved; it’s best to seek sound financial advice to make sure you understand precisely what your needs are and what products are best to suit them.
+Lifetime mortgages have evolved; it’s best to seek sound financial advice to make sure you understand precisely what your needs are and what lifetime mortgage products are best for you.

 How Much Can You Release?